 Other colours I mixed were various pale greys, some pink/grey, a cooler grey and a very pale yellow using Transparent Yellow (TY) mixed with a tiny bit of the Flamingo Pink I had mixed previously.
 I also use some of this pink to make my pink/grey.
 You’ll notice on my swatch that there is a slightly duller looking pink which I used for shadows and stronger details, this was mixed using Sennelier Rose Madder Lake (SMRL – Permanent Rose could be used instead), Winsor Orange (W.O) and Cadmium Yellow Deep.
 When re-mixing the Flamingo pink I had to test it a few times as the mix would look different with the slightest change in quantities.

 Painting the curved feather

 The curved feather had awkward angles and so I had to make sure the drawing was absolutely spot on.
-I started by doing my pale washes and then built up the colour gradually.
+I started by adding pale washes and then built up the colour gradually.
 There were some deep shadows where it twisted and for this I used stronger versions of my pale cool grey and beige/grey.
 A very pale glaze of Transparent yellow to warm the underneath pale wispy feathers.
 I created these deeper shadows by working in between the whiter wisps, this is called negative painting.
 Note: the photo of the feather appears much darker than in real life.
 Again I used some iridescent paint towadd shine.

 Painting the oval feather

 The oval feather was a lovely shape but much paler that the others.
 It would be hard to keep the subtlety of this one without over painting it.
-For this feather I built up the layers slowly and left it lighter than the others.
+I built up the layers slowly and kept it as light as I could throughout painting.
 There were more highlights on this one which helped to keep it from looking flat.
-Also notice the darker areas along the right side and the left side of the rachis (mid vein), this enhances it’s curved appearance.
+Also notice the subtle shadow grey areas along the right side and the left side of the rachis (mid vein), this enhances the curved appearance.

 Painting the large feather